During the snowstorm the white sky flattens to infinity.

 The Indian smiled a flat, bleak smile as he replied, “Everything has a cost.”

 The Indian continued.
 “How will you spend the winter?”

 “I intend to walk to the Bruce Mines via Wikwamikong.
 I’ll work in the mines until spring, make it to Kenora by June and Winnipeg by early August.”

 “You won’t be getting much work in the mines.
 I strongly suggest that you spend the winter on Manitoulin Island.”
 He nodded toward the Island and the storm.

 “There’s only logging work there and I neither like to drink nor to get rough.”

 “There’s other work in logging aside from cutting down trees.
 The loggers need supplies and services.
 Think about it.
 You may not have any choice if that storm is as bad as it looks.
 Let me give you my card.
 If you stay in South Baymouth I can find you work.”
 Joshua withdrew a slight silver container from the inside breast pocket of his suit, turned his back to the north wind, opened it and withdrew a card.

 Gavin was astonished.
-The last thing he expected was an offer of employment from this man who looked so very nearly like a vagrant.
+The last thing he expected was an offer of employment from this man who looked like a vagrant, who he hadn’t even been properly introduced to.
 “Thank you.
 I will seriously consider your advice.
 Thank you.”
 After this brief moment of intimacy they both withdrew into themselves and looked meditatively back towards the Bruce Peninsula.
 After a pause Gavin continued their conversation.
 “I’ve heard that all of those trees will be cut down in just a few years, just like in Huron County.
 British money, American management and Canadian labour.
 The achievement is tremendous.”